 One final album: Rock the World, a return to their heavy metal roots, was released but by then all momentum had been lost.
 By 1988, dropped by their record label, Kick Axe broke up.
 Reunion without Criston (2003 - present) The band reformed in 2003 with original member Gary Langen singing for Criston who was unavailable to join the reunion due to prior work commitments.

 The new album entitled IV was released the following year.
-In 2008 Langen left the band, though they continued to play Canadian tour dates and rock festivals in 2009 and 2010 with new vocalist Daniel Nargang, formerly of the Regina metal band "Into Eternity". .
+In 2008 Langen left the band, though they continued to play Canadian tour dates and rock festivals in 2009 to present with new vocalist Daniel Nargang, formerly of the Regina metal band "Into Eternity". .

 Kick Axe, arguably the best heavy rock group to come out of Canada in the eighties, are in the process of recording a new album.
 Tour dates across Canada are planned for this summer and fall.
 Kick Axe received a gold record for their debut album "Vices" and toured with several rock heavyweights such as Judas Priest, Scorpions, Metallica, Rush, Quiet Riot, and WhiteSnake.
 Between 1983 and 1987, Kick Axe released three albums with CBS/Sony and were also featured on two movie sounds tracks and numerous hard rock compilation albums.
 Their three videos all received heavy rotation on music channels during the eighties and can still be seen frequently on the Much Music Power Hour and VH1's Classic Metal Mania

 Kick Axe is a Canadian heavy metal band, originally from Regina, Saskatchewan, now based out of Vancouver, BC.